-The Pearl River TMDL model includes the listed sections of the creek as well as all the drainage areas within HUC 03180002.
-The flow and fecal loading from the Ross Barnett Reservoir were input into the model as a point source.
-Thus, all upstream contributors of bacteria are accounted for in the model.
-The portion of the watershed downstream of the Reservoir and the remaining portion of HUC 03180002 was divided into 22 subwatersheds in an effort to isolate the major stream reaches is the Pearl River Watershed.
+The Pearl River TMDL model includes the listed section of the creek as well as all the evaluated drainage areas within HUC 03180001.
+All upstream contributors of bacteria are accounted for in the model.
+This portion of the watershed was divided into 31 subwatersheds in an effort to isolate the major stream reaches in the Pearl River Watershed.
 This subdivision allowed the relative contribution of point and nonpoint sources to be addressed within each subwatershed.